 In the event of a dispute between users, the editor cannot act as referee.
 We are not in a position to judge or take sides, but we may be guided by the ruling or seek advice of official bodies such as Trading Standards.
 We reserve the right to reject or remove any post or advert that causes problems or threatens the good reputation of the NFED.
 The editors decision is final, no explanations or reasons have to be given.

-For your own protection we strongly advise you to make copies of any adverts and to get any arrangements, further information or answers to your questions in writing before preceding.
-If renting, loaning or leaving a deposit, ensure that you have in writing the full terms of the agreement, whether subject to vetting, types of care, facilities offered, etc.
+For your own protection we strongly advise you to make copies of any adverts and to get any arrangements, further information or answers to your questions in writing.
+If renting, loaning or leaving a deposit, ensure that you a contract in place or have in writing the full terms of the agreement, whether subject to vetting, types of care, facilities offered, etc.

 We strongly advise anyone buying tack or goods that cannot be collected in person to use Paypal.
 Payments for goods or service made through Paypal do include protection for a limited time.
 If the goods do not arrive, you can then raise a dispute through Paypal, it is then the seller’s responsibility to provide Paypal with proof of postage.